Three Kingdoms of Korea: Goguryeo

 Goguryeo, eventually the largest of the three kingdoms, had several capitals in alternation: two capitals in the upper Yalu area, and later Nangrang (Lelang in Chinese) which is now part of Pyongyang.
 At the beginning, the state was located on the border with China; it gradually expanded into Manchuria and destroyed the Chinese Lelang commandery in 313.
 The cultural influence of the Chinese continued as Buddhism was adopted as the official religion in 372.

 Goguryeo was a highly militaristic state; it was a powerful empire and one of the great powers in East Asia.
-The state was at its zenith in the fifth century, during the rule of King Gwanggaeto the Great and his son King Jangsu, and particularly during their campaign in Manchuria.
-For the next century or so, Goguryeo was the dominant nation in Manchuria and the Northern Korean peninsula.
+The state was at its zenith in the 5th century, during the rule of King Gwanggaeto the Great and his son King Jangsu, and particularly during their campaign in Manchuria.
+For the next century or so, Goguryeo was the dominant nation in Manchuria and the northern Korean peninsula.
 Goguryeo eventually occupied the Liaodong Plains in Manchuria and today's Seoul area.
 Gwanggaeto achieved a loose unification of the Three Kingdoms of Korea.

-Goguryeo controlled not only Koreans but also Tungusic tribes in Manchuria.
-After the establishment of the Sui dynasty and later the Tang dynasty in China, the kingdom continued to take aggressive actions against China, Silla, and Baekje attacks until it was conquered by allied Silla–Tang forces in 668.
-Most of its territory was absorbed by the Tang dynasty of China and the territory of Baekje was absorbed by Silla.
+Goguryeo also controlled Tungusic tribes in Manchuria.
+After the establishment of the Sui dynasty and later the Tang dynasty in China, the kingdom continued to take aggressive actions against China, Silla, and Paekche attacks until it was conquered by allied Silla–Tang forces in 668.
+Most of its territory was absorbed by the Tang dynasty of China, and the territory of Paekche was absorbed by Silla.

-Baekje
+Paekche

 Baekje was founded as a member of the Mahan confederacy.
-Two sons of the founder of Goguryeo are recorded to have fled a succession conflict, to establish Baekje around the present Seoul area.

-Baekje absorbed or conquered other Mahan chiefdoms and, at its peak in the 4th century, controlled most of the western Korean peninsula.
-Buddhism was introduced to Baekje in 384 from Goguryeo, which Baekje welcomed.
+Two sons of the founder of Goguryeo are recorded to have fled a succession conflict, to establish Paekche around the present Seoul area.
+Paekche absorbed or conquered other Mahan chiefdoms and, at its peak in the 4th century, controlled most of the western Korean Peninsula.
+Buddhism was introduced to Paekche in 384 from Goguryeo, which Paekche welcomed.

-Baekje was a great maritime power; its nautical skill, which made it the Phoenicia of East Asia, was instrumental in the dissemination of Buddhism throughout East Asia and continental culture to Japan.
-Baekje played a fundamental role in transmitting cultural and material developments to ancient Japan, including Chinese written characters, Chinese and Korean literature, technologies such as ferrous metallurgy and ceramics, architectural styles, sericulture and Buddhism.
+Paekche was a great maritime power; its nautical skill, which made it the Phoenicia of East Asia, was instrumental in the dissemination of Buddhism throughout East Asia and continental culture to Japan.
+Paekche played a fundamental role in transmitting cultural and material developments to ancient Japan, including Chinese written characters, Chinese and Korean literature, technologies such as ferrous metallurgy and ceramics, architectural styles, sericulture and Buddhism.

-Baekje exerted its political influence on Tamna, a kingdom that ruled Jejudo.
-Baekje maintained a close relationship with and extracted tribute from Tamna.
-Baekje's religious and artistic culture influenced Goguryeo and Silla.

-Baekje was once a great military power on the Korean Peninsula, especially during the time of Geunchogo, but was critically defeated by Gwanggaeto and declined.
+Paekche exerted its political influence on Tamna, a kingdom that ruled Jeju Island.
+Paekche maintained a close relationship with and extracted tribute from Tamna.
+Paekche's religious and artistic culture influenced Goguryeo and Silla.
+Paekche was once a great military power on the Korean Peninsula, especially during the time of Geunchogo, but was critically defeated by Gwanggaeto and declined.

-In the late 5th century, under attack from Goguryeo, the capital of Baekje was moved south to Ungjin (present-day Gongju) and later further south to Sabi (present-day Buyeo).
-Baekje was conquered by Silla-Tang alliance in 660, submitting the Unified Silla.
+In the late 5th century, under attack from Goguryeo, the capital of Paekche was moved south to Ungjin (present-day Gongju) and later further south to Sabi (present-day Buyeo).
+Paekche was conquered by Silla-Tang alliance in 660, submitting the Unified Silla.